OneNov0209/quanta-auto-upgrade/README.md

 ## Features

 - Automatically checks Docker Hub every 30 minutes
-- Downloads the latest image
+- Downloads the latest Docker image
 - Recreates the validator container
-- Performs health checks after upgrade
+- Performs a health check after upgrade
 - Automatically rolls back if the new version fails
 - Runs as a systemd timer
+- Simple one-command installation

 ## Requirements